 The support to financial dialogue and the establishment and coordination of networks of Managing Authorities.

 EUSAIR strategic implementation.
-This project, coordinated by a Croatian body, will ensure the implementation of:
+This project will ensure the implementation of:

 Support to development and implementation of strategic implementation formats.

-Lead partners of the three governance support projects ensure transparent provision of macro-regional functions following macro-regional objectives, decisions agreed by EUSAIR governance bodies and common macro-regional interests.
+Lead partners of the EGP projects ensure transparent provision of macro-regional functions following macro-regional objectives, decisions agreed by EUSAIR governance bodies and common macro-regional interests.
+The Joint coordination mechanism will be established in the form of a Joint Steering Committee comprising the Lead Partners (LPs) of the EGP projects.
+Regular exchanges are planned quarterly.
+Within the mechanism, annual planning will be ensured with an annual work plan delivered and agreed by the LPs which will include all the horizontal functions.
+The three projects will agree on the methodology of operation and on how each project interacts with governance structures in performing its functions in corresponding guidelines document.

 The EUSAIR Youth Council (EYC)